 How To Make Tamales: A Beginner’s Guide

-What are tamales?
+What are Tamales

-Simply put, tamales are a traditional dish from Latin America (many countries have their own version) that is made with a nixtamalized corn dough, prepared both sweet or savory, with and without fillings, and steamed in a corn husk or banana leaf.
+Simply put, tamales are a traditional made with a nixtamalized corn dough.
+You may ask, “what does nixtamalized mean?”
+Nixtamalized means that an alkali solution has been added to dried corn kernels to transform them into nixtamal, a product that is more workable, tasty, and nutritious than it would be otherwise.
+Tamales are prepared both sweet and savory, with and without fillings, and steamed in a corn husk or banana leaf.
 In our guide, we’re covering Mexican-style tamales prepared with corn husks.

-How to make masa for tamales?
+How to Make Masa for Tamales

 Serving Size: Makes approximately 16 tamales, considered 1 batch.